 Kobo Libra H20 review: reading

-Reading is a pleasure on the Kobo Libra H20, with pages turning in a snap and text crisp and legible.
 The buttons at the side of the display are pleasingly responsive, but you can just tap on the screen to turn pages instead.
-Tapping on the screen also brings up a host of customisation options for making sure the text sizes and fonts on screen are set up in a way that you're happy with.
+Tapping on the screen also brings up a host of customization options for making sure the text sizes and fonts on screen are set up in a way that you're happy with.

 There are 12 different fonts to pick from, plus sliders for adjusting the size of text, page margins and line spacing very precisely.
 Text can be left justified or fully justified, as you prefer.
 Even if you end up sticking with the default settings, it's still fun to have a play around with the formats and see what's available.
 Plenty of reading stats are available with a couple of taps too, including an estimate of how much longer it will take you to finish your e-book.
 Adding annotations and looking up definitions is straightforward as well.